 Visitors arriving by ferry can also take the Sea Bus from the New Port in Tourlos to the Mykonos Town waterfront, from which it is a 9-minute walk to the hotel.
 The Sea Bus departs every half hour, with the trip taking about 10 minutes and costing €2.

 For those who prefer to drive themselves, we recommend renting a car either at the airport on arrival, or in Mykonos Town.
 We strongly recommend reserving a vehicle in advance, especially if you require automatic transmission.
 On arrival at the hotel, Semeli offers free valet parking (a huge perk).

 - Handy to: Dining, nightlife, and shopping in the Chora.
 The Windmills of Kato Mili/Little Venice.
 Old Port/Mykonos Town Beach.

 - Ages: Semeli Hotel is a family-friendly, pet-friendly hotel open to guests of all ages.
 Guests tend to be couples from 25 to 55 years of age.

-- Beach: The nearest beach to Semeli is the small beach near the Old Port, just a short 5-minute walk (450m) away.
+- Beach: The nearest beach to Semeli is the small beach near the Old Port, just a short 500m away.
 Though it is an unorganized beach with no bar or restaurant service, there is a lifeguard there.
-The best organized beach nearby is at Ornos, 3km (7-minute drive) away.
+The best organized beach nearby is at Ornos, 3km away.
 This is a popular beach with golden sand, clear water, and plenty of beach clubs.
-Ornos Beach and several other great beaches (Platys Gialos, Paraga, Paradise, and Agios Ioannis) are easy to reach by bus from Fabrika.
+Ornos Beach and several other great beaches (Platis Gialos, Paraga, Paradise, and Agios Ioannis) are easy to reach by bus from Fabrika.

 - View: Rooms and suites in Semeli can have views to the village, garden, pool, or the sea.
 Sea views are partial with the sea about 500m away.